okkur/syna/exampleSite/content/fragments/nav/docs.md

 - .Site.Menus.main

-  **Note:** Menus displayed in the nav fragment can be nested, in which case the nested menus are displayed in a dropdown, adding a chevron to the parent menu.
+  **Note:** Menus displayed in the nav fragment can be nested, in which case the nested menus are displayed in a dropdown.

   ```
   # config.toml